From seeds to mementos

 Don’t know where to start?
 Stop by the Visitor Information Centre for a map (available in 22 languages!), and speak with one of our helpful staff who can answer your questions, upgrade your ticket to a 12 month pass, or book you on a boat tour of Tod Inlet.
 In the summer, talk to our knowledgeable Gardeners at the Plant Identification Centre here.

-These Totem Poles, carved in Classic Coast Salish style by Master Carver Charles Elliot of the Tsartlip Nation, were dedicated on September 9th, 2004 not only to celebrate the 100th anniversary of The Butchart Gardens but also in recognition of the rich cultural heritage provided by Indigenous People.
+These Totem Poles, carved in Classic Coast Salish style by Master Carvers Charles Elliot of the Tsartlip Nation and Doug La Fortune of the Tsawout Band, were dedicated on September 9th, 2004 not only to celebrate the 100th anniversary of The Butchart Gardens but also in recognition of the rich cultural heritage provided by Indigenous People.